Kalasin province: Economy

 Kalasin is an agricultural province producing sticky rice and other cash crops such as manioc (cassava) and sugar cane.
-Families typically live in a stress free environment simply growing fruits and vegetables to live off in this essentially rural area and make ends meet by producing baskets and the silk for which the region is renowned.
+Rural households also grow fruit and vegetables, and make baskets and silk.

 History

 During the Cretaceous, dinosaurs such as Phuwiangosaurus, Psittacosaurus and Siamosaurus lived in the area around the province.
 Phu Faek Forest Park contains the remains of several footprints and were discovered in 1996.